 These guidelines apply to social media participation and communications on all WSSCSW platforms.
+Membership in the listserv constitutes agreement to these guidelines.

 Postings to this listserv should relate to the WSSCSW activities or to clinical social work concerns.
-Appropriate topics include but are not limited to: seeking and providing referrals, professional resources, social work job offers from sources known to the poster, books and articles of clinical interest, office space avail-abilities, clinical social work business practices, dealing with insurance, and ethical dilemmas.
+Appropriate topics include but are not limited to: seeking and providing referrals, professional resources, social work job offers from sources known to the poster, books and articles of clinical interest, office space availability, clinical social work business practices, dealing with insurance, and ethical dilemmas.

 Creating a Post

-Most times, its most appropriate to respond only to the OP instead of the entire listserv.
+Most times, it's most appropriate to respond only to the OP instead of the entire listserv.
 Do not “reply all” to include the listserv unless you believe that most members would be interested in your reply.
 For example, if someone asks for a referral and you are interested, email the OP privately with your contact information and why you believe you are a good fit.
 These issues are not always crystal clear, but think for a second regarding whether to respond privately or to the full listserv.

 - All members should adhere to the CSWA Code of Ethics for clinical social workers, in particular Section 5 regarding Cultural Competence: